Worship Service: Sunday, 10:00 – 11:15 am

 - Response Activities: A meditation, game, and/or song appealing to different learning styles is shared, and children take the lesson into their hearts in their own way.

 - Closing Circle: To end the sacred time together, participants share their thoughts, discoveries, and wishes with their group, and extinguish their chalice until next time.

 Visitors are always welcome at UUCW and in our religious education sessions.
 Please stop at the Visitor’s Table in the church lobby on any Sunday, and you will be shown the appropriate group rooms.
 For your child’s safety, all visitors to our religious education program must fill out a visitor sign-in form.
 Email addresses are appreciated!

 Please check with the Director of Religious Education to determine the most appropriate group placement for your child.
 Register online.
 You do not need to be members of the church to register, but all who frequently use the religious education program are expected to make a financial contribution to UUCW and to volunteer in some capacity in the program.

 We use email communications to share information like lesson plan descriptions, special projects, and volunteer scheduling.
 Please check your email regularly.
 See our website and weekly announcements for more detailed, up-to-date information newsletter articles, including online sermons, and upcoming events.

 Volunteer Contribution and Donations

 Ours is a cooperative program.
-There is no fee for religious education at UUCW because in addition to their envelope or pledge donations, each family volunteers in one of two main areas.
-(First-year participants are not expected to volunteer.
-Please enjoy our community and settle in.)
+There is no fee for religious education at UUCW because in addition to their offertory or pledge donations, each family volunteers in some aspect of the program.

 Religious Education Teaching